Darkone83/ModXo-RP2040-Tiny/README.md

 # Navigation

-Both the Bom and iBOMS are located in the root folder. iBOMS are included for the full-size board and the new Smol revision
+Both the Bom and iBOMS are located in the root folder. iBOMS are included for the full-size board and the new Smol revision, Large board has been moved to archive

 Archive: Will contain older functional gerbers and pick and place files as the board revs

 Images: Contains branding images along with PCB images for the full-size and the Smol board, the schematic is also included here and is the same for both boards along with images of the various header pinouts and soldering locations

-PCB: Contains the gerbers for the full-size board along with the pick-and-place file

 Smol: Contains gerbers for the Smol board along with the pick-and-place file